 - Hepatitis C

-In addition, although the appearance of the death scene may suggest a suicide or other type of unattended death, a landlord really is not in the position to rule out a crime.
+In addition, although the appearance of the death scene may suggest a suicide or other type of unattended death, a landlord really is not in a position to rule out a crime.
 Thus, a landlord should never do anything to disturb the scene until law enforcement officials arrive and complete a thorough investigation.

 Immediately Contact Law Enforcement